tomoconaka/COVID19-HGI-clinical-value/README.md

 # COVID-19 HGI – clinical value project analysis plan

+This contains the analysis description for four sets of analyses for COVID-19 clinical value project.
+If you have any question, please contact `tomoko.nakanishi`at`mail.mcgill.ca`.

 ## 1. Survival analysis for chr3 variant
 ### 1-1.
 Cox proportional hazards model for all-cause mortality within 30 days from the date of diagnosis.